krzysztofprz/InterestingStuff/README.md

 * https://app.any.run/ [Interactive Online Malware Analysis Sandbox.
 Do you have any suspicious link?
 Test it there]
 * https://www.hangfire.io/ [Background processing library]
 * https://www.browserstack.com/ [Cross-browser and devices testing platform]
+* https://www.quartz-scheduler.net/ [Job scheduling system that can be used background processing]

 ## .NET